-A summary of the policies and procedures used to determine credit ratings can be found in the attached link:
+A summary of the policies and procedures used to determine credit ratings can be found here.

 The above document provides an overview of the critical quality control role played by Rating Committees and outlines the high-level processes for reviewing methodologies and maintaining ongoing surveillance of published ratings.
 Within the EU all ratings are subject to review on at least an annual basis.